apache/iotdb/docs/SystemDesign/1-TsFile/3-Write.md

 The whole method contains three parts:

-1. In measurement index level, each device and its TimeseriesMetadata in `deviceTimeseriesMetadataMap` is converted into `deviceMetadataIndexMap`
+1. In measurement index level, each device and its TimeseriesMetadata in `deviceTimeseriesMetadataMap` is converted into `deviceMetadataIndexMap`.
+Specificly, for each device:

 ```
     for (Entry<String, List<TimeseriesMetadata>> entry : deviceTimeseriesMetadataMap.entrySet()) {